10 best CMDB tools for 2026: What actually works

 7. Atlassian CMDB

+That’s where Virima comes in.
 Unlike Jira Assets, Virima offers robust IT asset discovery and service mapping out of the box, with the ability to scan your environment and auto-populate the CMDB with minimal manual effort.
+Better yet, Virima integrates directly with Jira Service Management through bi-directional CMDB sync, so you don’t have to choose between them.

-8. Solarwinds CMDB
+8. SolarWinds CMDB

 SolarWinds CMDB is a configuration management system integrated into the SolarWinds ITSM platform (formerly Samanage), designed to help IT teams manage asset relationships and maintain infrastructure visibility.

-You can feed monitoring, alerting, and configuration data directly into the CMDB, allowing for richer incident context, faster root cause analysis, and more effective change planning.
+If your organization is already embedded in the SolarWinds suite, this provides a streamlined experience.
+You can feed monitoring, alerting, and configuration data directly into the CMDB, allowing for richer incident context and more effective change planning.

 However, for all its convenience within the SolarWinds ecosystem, the CMDB starts to feel restrictive once you try to scale or customize it.

-This reveals a deeper issue: SolarWinds isn’t designed for modern, automation-first IT environments.
-If your team is building toward infrastructure-as-code, CI/CD pipelines, or robust self-healing systems, the SolarWinds CMDB will likely hold you back—or force you to rely on clunky workarounds.
+A major point raised by real-world users: the API (SWQL) is widely regarded as clunky.
+Users report having to export data nightly from SolarWinds into other tools just to enable automation that couldn’t be done natively.
+SolarWinds isn’t designed for modern, automation-first IT environments.
+If your team is building toward infrastructure-as-code, CI/CD pipelines, or robust self-healing systems, SolarWinds CMDB will likely hold you back.

 9. Freshservice CMDB

-While Device42 brings enterprise-grade discovery capabilities, integration into Freshservice is still evolving.
 For a deeper analysis, read our blog on What the Freshworks + Device42 deal means for customers.

-10. EasyVista CMDB
+10. EasyVista CMDB {#10-easyvista-cmdb}

 EasyVista CMDB is part of EasyVista’s broader ITSM suite, offering a structured approach to managing configuration items (CIs) and service dependencies.
 If your organization is already committed to ITIL processes like incident, problem, and change management, EasyVista provides a centralized and compliant way to maintain asset relationships.

+The CMDB integrates smoothly with the wider EasyVista platform, giving IT teams the ability to map services, link CIs to tickets, and build visual service maps.
 EasyVista also supports multi-tenant deployments, multiple languages, and role-based access control, which can make it appealing to global IT departments or MSPs.

 A CMDB that works for you, not against you